CEU Requirements for Texas Professional Engineers

 Records Keeping Requirements for Engineers

 The TBPE requires every professional engineer to maintain records of their CEP hours for three years.
-Documentation of PDH credits are not submitted during the renewal process, but the board may elect to audit an engineer.
+Documentation of PDH credits is not submitted during the renewal process, but the board may elect to audit an engineer.
 Most courses provide students with a certificate of completion to document participating in an engineering continuing education activity.
 It is important that you have these records readily available because timely submission of CEU documentation is required by statute.
 Either paper records or electronic files may be used to prove compliance with the Texas continuing education requirements.
 Most continuing ed providers offer certificates of completion that meet the Texas Board requirements and almost all keep records for the minimum time required.

 Continuing Education Activities Accepted by the Texas Board